Nursing People with Addictions

 - What do we mean when we say we are addicted?

-- Are all addictions equal and are all addictions toxic to the body?
+- Are all dependencies equal and are all substance misuses toxic to the body?

 - What is the difference between addiction, substance dependence, and substance misuse or abuse?